COSHH Explained: Control of Substances Hazardous to Health

 There is therefore, a very real need for all employers to understand how to assess their individual businesses and the substances used by their workforce.
 Risk assessments and control measures should be implemented to reduce potential exposure.

-COSHH Explained: What should you do?
+COSHH Explained: What Can You Do?

 The course outlines how hazardous substances can impact on human health, how they enter the body, symptoms and specific health conditions.
 It also details actions to take to control the risks from hazardous substances, such as the use of personal protective equipment, and ways to deal with accidents and emergencies.